andergisomon/blog/content/posts/exxonmobil_dataworks/index.md

   <br>
 </center>

 It's been a while since I updated my site.
 A lot has happened since then.
 I'm now in the first semester of my third year at UTP.
 This will be my last semester on campus before embarking on an internship, away from campus, and away from home.
 It's honestly been such a journey so far, and in this post I'm gonna share a part of that journey.
-One of the best memories I had made.
+One of the best memories I have ever made.

 It all started almost a month ago, when an email appeared in my inbox.
 It was broadcast to students from various programs, calling for teams to participate in a competition I haven't heard of at the time.
 The ExxonMobil DataWorks Challenge.
 It was first held 2 years ago in 2022, and this year was the second ever.